MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-windows-namespace-with-unity-apps-for-hololens.md

 When you double-click a script in the Unity editor, it will by default launch your script in an editor project.
 The WinRT APIs will appear to be unknown because the Visual Studio project does not reference the Windows Runtime.
 Further, the **ENALBE_WINMD_SUPPORT** directive will be undefined and any *#if* wrapped code will be ignored until you build your project into a UWP Visual Studio solution.

+## Alternative for Mixed Reality APIs

+A Mixed Reality focused subset of the Windows SDK has been made available in a .NET Standard 2.0 compatible projection, which you can use in your project without preprocessor directives.
+This includes most APIs in the Windows.Perception and Windows.UI.Input.Spatial namespaces, and may expand to include additional APIs in the future.
+The projected APIs can be used while running in the Editor, which enables the use of [Play Mode](https://docs.microsoft.com/en-us/windows/mixed-reality/unity-play-mode).
+To use this projection, make the following modifications to your project:

+1) Add a reference to the [Microsoft.Windows.MixedReality.DotNetWinRT](https://www.nuget.org/packages/Microsoft.Windows.MixedReality.DotNetWinRT) NuGet package using [NuGet for Unity](https://github.com/GlitchEnzo/NuGetForUnity).
+2) Prepend all references to the `Windows` namespace with `Microsoft.`, e.g. `using namespace Microsoft.Windows.Perception.Spatial;`.
+3) Replace native pointer casts with `FromNativePtr`, e.g. `var worldOrigin = SpatialCoordinateSystem.FromNativePtr(unityWorldOriginPtr);`.

 ## See also
 * [Exporting and building a Unity Visual Studio solution](exporting-and-building-a-unity-visual-studio-solution.md)
 * [Windows Runtime Support Unity](https://docs.unity3d.com/Manual/IL2CPP-WindowsRuntimeSupport.html)